-The Conference of the civil society which was parallel to the “Forum for the Future” closed its proceedings in Rabat yesterday.
+The Forum of the civil society which was parallel to the “Forum for the Future” closed its proceedings in Rabat yesterday.
 It ended up with recommendations and a comprehensive document on the demands of reform in the Arab world and the comments of the civil society on the initiative of the G8 and the Forum for the Future to be presented to the Forum today.

 The delegation of the civil society to the Forum for the Future consisted of 7 members, two of whom forcibly did not appear, namely: the head of the International Organization for Criminal Reform, Ahmed Othmani and the head of the Committees for the Defense of Human Rights in Syria, Aktham Naissa.
-The former died after a grievous accident on the evening of the first day of the conference and the Syrian government did not allow the latter to travel.
+The former died after a grievous accident on the evening of the first day of the Forum and the Syrian government did not allow the latter to travel.
 They were added to the delegation in honor of their struggles for reform and enhancement of human rights.
 The participating members are:

 1- Amna Abu Ayaash, the Moroccan Organization for Human Rights